1894 – Former Bank of Montreal, Victoria, British Columbia

 Designed by prominent architect Francis Mawson Rattenbury in 1907,

-Originally the Royal Bank had a second storey that was removed in a 1950s renovation.
+Originally this branch of the Royal Bank had a second storey that was removed in a 1950s renovation.

 Fine 1920s bank building in a stripped back classical style,